 That said, rankings from DB Engines rank SQL systems like Oracle and Microsoft SQL Server much more highly.
 A key note, indicating the rapid changes in database management systems, is to be found in the ScaleGrid survey, which showed that over 60% of developers used a SQL database of one kind or another.
 This shows the enduring popularity of relational database management systems, but also indicates that NoSQL databases are not that far behind.
 One just has to look at the history of MongoDB and its other NoSQL counterparts over the last several years to get a sense of the momentum of NoSQL solutions.
 The reality is that PostgreSQL and MySQL no longer operate in a database world dominated solely by SQL and relational database systems.
 Rather, teams are now almost as quick to look at a NoSQL solution like MongoDB as they are to reach for either of these two leading SQL database systems.

 For new projects, determine if you are going to port to closed software later on.
 In that case, PostgreSQL is closer to Oracle, and any code made for PostgreSQL will port to Oracle easily.
 MySQL has moved away from the SQL standard somewhat.
 PostgreSQL is more reliable because it is ACID (Atomicity, Consistency, Isolation, and Durability) compliant which means queries will maintain data integrity, and return the same output without error.
 Both support multiple operating systems including Unix and non-unix operating systems.

-MySQL is less reliable and not ACID compliant The way it handles foreign key references, auditing and transactions make it less reliable.
-It is also does not support CHECK constraints.
-MySQL is good if you are thinking you may use code from other open source projects.
-Since it is widely used in smaller websites, there are plenty of add-ons, plugins and modules to optimize MySQL from popular software like Wordpress, Drupal and Joomla.
+MySQL is less reliable and not ACID compliant The way it handles foreign key references, auditing and transactions makes it less reliable.
+MySQL is good if you are thinking you may use code from other open-source projects.
+Since it is widely used in smaller websites, there are plenty of add-ons, plugins, and modules to optimize MySQL from popular software like Wordpress, Drupal, and Joomla.